magetron/GOSH-FHIRworks2020-datamaskgen/README.md

 ./GOSH_FHIRworks2020_datamaskgen --api https://localhost:5001/api/Patient -g 100 -o ./
 ```

-## Customisation

-Customise any of the `generator` in the `src/generator` folder, or add your own  class with suffix `_generator`.

-Your customised class will be required to feed in a `const` reference to original patients list `vector`, and then generate required information based own your customised algorithm.

-Specify your output of custom data set in `jsonify()` function in `src/patient/patient.hh`, and sit back to see the new data getting generated.

 ## Performance

 Build with performance in mind, `Data MaskGen` utilises system resources much better than the industrial standard `synthea` and therefore archives much better running time with similar results.